Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "I was joking," she straight-faced.
 "You deserve a break, dad.
 Besides, it was fine."
 She went to the register and began arranging the money inside it.
-"Did you had fun at Misuzu-san's house?"
+"Did you have fun at Misuzu-san's house?"

 He immediately brightened.
 "Oh yes.
-We had fun wearing the dresses Mei-chan made," he confided her excitedly.
+We had fun wearing the dresses Mei-chan made," he said excitedly.
 He paused.
-"Although… it would be a wise idea not to mention that to her."
+"Although… it would probably be a wise idea not to mention that to her."

 "Hnn," she replied, counting the money.
 "That's good."